Kevin Moreton: Voiceover work

 In 1979–80 Moreton did a TV advert voiceover for tea manufacturer and distributor Tetley.
 His character was known as "the Apprentice", one of many animated characters used to advertise Tetley Tea from 1973 to 2001.
 Collectively these characters were known as the Tetley Tea Folk, in a series of adverts that combined animation with live action.
 The characters' voices were supplied by some distinguished actors throughout the campaign, including "Gaffer's" Brian Glover and "Sydney" George Layton.

 Personal life

 Moreton is married to Lesley, whom he met in 1987.
 They have two children (boys) and live in West Yorkshire.

-He continues to receive small royalties for his acting roles in the 1970s.